Friday, June 19, 2026

 Justice Lee's ruling against Star's executives carries a message for every Australian boardroom: ignorance of risk is no longer a defence.

-7 min read a month ago
+7 min read 3 months ago

 ASIC v Star: Federal Court Ruling Rewrites the Rules for Australian Directors